Medicare Premiums

 2025 Premiums for Original Medicare

-The 2025 premiums were announced on October 12, 2023.
+The 2025 premiums were announced in October 2024.
 The Part B premium increased by $10.30 to $185.
 While most don’t pay a Part A premium, the potential cost stayed relatively the same for 2025, decreasing by one dollar.

 Original Medicare includes Medicare Part A hospital insurance and Part B medical insurance.
 The U.S. Centers for Medicare & Medicaid Services adjust the premiums for the following year in the fall.